groupdocs-viewer/GroupDocs.Viewer-Docs/net/release-notes/release-notes-2020/groupdocs.viewer-for-.net-20.12-release-notes.md

 ### Behavior changes

-In this version we've improved viewing of archives - when you use HtmlViewOptions with RenderSinglePage = true and calling the GetViewInfo method you get 1 page in result info:
+In this version we've improved rendering of archives - when you use HtmlViewOptions with RenderSinglePage = true and calling the GetViewInfo method you get 1 page in result info:

 ```csharp